Foster Children in Cass County Need You!

 By volunteering as a Court Appointed Special Advocate (CASA), you would have an important role.
 Abused and neglected children sometimes believe adults don’t care how they feel or what they want.
 The CASA volunteer can change that perception as they visit and get to know that child.
 They also work with the adults in the child’s life and write recommendations for the judge which helps the judge to make decisions in that child’s best interests.
 Often, the CASA volunteer is the only person the children can rely on to be a stable part of their life.

-A CASA volunteer works with one family at a time and is a volunteer sworn in as an officer of the court.
+A CASA volunteer works with one family at a time and is a volunteer sworn in as an friend of the court.
 They are able to report to the court and remain involved with the child until that child is in a safe and permanent home.
 We will provide you will all the training and support you need to fill this important role.

 - Maintain monthly face to face contact with the assigned child or children in foster care